 Questions about College policy and data privacy matters in general should be directed to the Data Protection team at: dpo@some.ox.ac.uk.
 General questions about Information Security within the University should be directed to the Information Security Team at: infosec@it.ox.ac.uk.
 More information about data protection and channels for complaints may be found at https://ico.org.uk/

 9. Review and development

-This policy, and supporting guidance, will apply with effect from -30 June 2019-.
+This policy, and supporting guidance, went into effect on 30 June 2019.
 It will be reviewed annually.